NaimAyat/UCLA_CS118/Reading1.md

 ### 3.7 TCP Congestion Control
 * The TCP congestion-control mechanism operating at the sender keeps track of an additional variable, the congestion window.
 The congestion window, denoted *cwnd*, imposes a constraint on the rate at which a TCP sender can send traffic into the network
 * The amound of unACKed data at a sender may not exceed the minimum of cwnd and rwnd: `LastByteSent – LastByteAcked < min{cwnd, rwnd}`
+* **The sender’s send rate is roughly cwnd/RTT bytes/sec.
+By adjusting the value of cwnd, the sender can therefore adjust the rate at which it sends data into its connection**